amoe/allen-moronuki/allen_moronuki_notes.md

 really sure how this works.
 What is the difference between genBool and genBool' if any?

+If you try to do something like this:

+    sample (arbitrary :: Gen [()])
+you are asking for an arbitrary sized list of empty tuples.

+    sample (arbitrary :: Gen Char)

+Is going to choose all one-character things.
+This includes things like '\SYN' which are rendered as multiple characters but denote a single character.

 # 2020-02-12

 All imports need to live before all code, no out of order imports within the